freqtrade/freqtrade/docs/strategy-callbacks.md

 !!!
 Warning "Backtesting"
     While Custom prices are supported in backtesting (starting with 2021.12), prices will be moved to within the candle's high/low prices.
     This behavior is currently being tested, and might be changed at a later point.
+    `custom_exit_price()` is only called for sells of type Sell_signal and Custom sell.
+All other sell-types will use regular backtesting prices.

 ## Custom order timeout rules